ben-biddington/Conduit/project/Conduit.Adapters.Build/README.md

 ﻿# Running with MsBuild

-For example, there is a trask called `List` that prints the list of all available tasks.
+For example, there is a task called `List` that prints the list of all available tasks.

 Register it like: